OpenCTI-Platform/opencti/docs/docs/reference/filters.md

 A grey box appears and allows to select:

-* the operator to use
+1. the operator to use, and
-* the values to compare (if operator is not 'empty' or 'not_empty')
+2. the values to compare (if the operator is not "empty" or "not_empty").

-You can add as many filters as you like, even use the same key twice with different operators and values.
+You can add as many filters as you want, even use the same key twice with different operators and values.

-The boolean modes (and /or) are either **global** (between every attribute filters) or **local** (between values inside a filter).
+The boolean modes (and/or) are either **global** (between every attribute filters) or **local** (between values inside a filter).
 Both can be switched with a single click, changing the logic of your filtering.

-## Dynamic filters persistence

-Dynamic filters are not saved in database, but they are still persistent in the platform frontend side.
-The filters used in a view are saved as URL parameters, so you can save and share links of these filtered views.

-Also, your web browser saves in local storage the filters that you are setting in various places of the platform, allowing to retrieve them when you come back to the same view.
-You can then keep working from where you left of.

-## Filters format (since 5.12)
+## Filters format

-Since OpenCTI 5.12, the OpenCTI platform uses a new filter format called `FilterGroup`, that must be used in API calls.
-The `FilterGroup` model enables to do complex filters imbrication with different boolean operators, which extends greatly the filtering capabilities in every parts of the platform.
+Since OpenCTI 5.12, the OpenCTI platform uses a new filter format called `FilterGroup`.
+The `FilterGroup` model enables to do complex filters imbrication with different boolean operators, which extends greatly the filtering capabilities in every part of the platform.

+### Structure

 The new format used internally by OpenCTI and exposed through its API, can be described as below: